-Health Center Enrollment: Health center sites enroll in the Medi-Cal program using the health center's NPI through the licensing process with the Centralized Applications Branch (CAB) of Licensing & Certification within the CA Department of Public Health.
+Health center sites enroll in the Medi-Cal program using the health center's National Provider Identifier (NPI) through the licensing process with the Centralized Applications Branch (CAB) of Licensing & Certification within the California Department of Public Health.
 For information on the Medi-Cal certification process for licensed and/or intermittent clinics, please visit our Licensing & Certification page.

-Individual Enrollment: Individuals attached to health center sites must be individually enrolled into the Medi-Cal program as well.
-FQHC providers need to be individually enrolled if:
+Individuals attached to health center sites must be individually enrolled into the Medi-Cal program as well.
+Federally Qualified Health Center (FQHC) providers need to be individually enrolled if:

-Both enrollment types are available through Medi-Cal's electronic Provider Application and Validation for Enrollment (PAVE) portal.
+Both enrollment types are available through Medi-Cal's electronic Provider Application and Validation for Enrollment (PAVE).

 ORP Enrollment: For individuals who are simply ordering, referring, and/or prescribing on behalf of the FQHC, the ORP enrollment type is appropriate.

 Clinic-Based Physician: Some FQHCs will choose to bill Fee-for-Service (outside of PPS) for inpatient services provided by an FQHC provider (OB services in a hospital are one example of this).
 In this case, or in similar scenarios where claims will be billed under the individual provider's NPI rather than the FQHC's, the individual can opt for the clinic-based provider application rather than the ORP enrollment.

 If FQHCs do not individually enroll their providers, when they refer their patients to someone like a specialist, the specialist will not get paid which could cause the specialist to stop accepting referrals from the health center.
 The same with pharmacy - if the health center does not individually enroll their providers, the patient may not get their prescriptions filled, etc. Ultimately Medi-Cal also plans to deny claims that do not list a validly enrolled provider, though no date has been set for that level of enforcement.